reddit/reddit-gtm-template/README.md

 ![screenshot](pixel-screenshot.png)

 ## Deployment
-1. Submit a template to the Community Template Gallery  |  Google Tag Manager Templates  |  Google Developers  A sample diff can be found here: bumping metadata.yaml for latest release by [woodchuckgym · Pull Request #12](https://github.com/reddit/reddit-gtm-template/pull/12)
+1. Follow [Google's instructions](https://developers.google.com/tag-platform/tag-manager/templates/gallery#update_your_template) for updating the template.
+A sample diff can be found in [Pull Request #12](https://github.com/reddit/reddit-gtm-template/pull/12).
 2. Google says the changes will be available in the gallery in 2 to 3 days, but in practice it usually takes only a few hours.
 Check the "Last Updated" date here: Tag Manager Template Gallery.
 3. Check the commit hash of the template in the gallery is what you expect.
 Test adding the template to your tag manager account, and check the features match what you expect.